2026 Top Rated Chicago DUI Lawyer

 Multiple DUI Charges Lawyer in Chicago

 A second DUI in Illinois is a different case than a first DUI.
 The penalties escalate.
 The judge's discretion narrows.
 The prosecutor's posture hardens.
 By the third offense, the case is an automatic felony with mandatory prison exposure.
-If you have been arrested for a second, third, or subsequent DUI in Chicago or anywhere in Cook County, call (888) 828-2305 now for a free 24/7 consultation with a Chicago DUI lawyer.
 The defense strategy for a repeat DUI is different from a first offense, and it has to start immediately.

 How Illinois Counts Prior DUI Offenses